fbpx

 What is the Process for Filing a Tax Levy Appeal?

-Tax Levy Appeal
+Process for Filing a Tax Levy Appeal

 The process depends on the current status of your taxes owed and the nature of the appeal.
 If your case has been assigned to an IRS Revenue Officer, you will first notify the officer of your decision to appeal.
 If the officer does not agree with your reason to appeal, you’ll talk with the officer’s manager.
 If the manager also disagrees, you will have 48 hours to file a Collection Appeal Request IRS Form 9423 (CAP).

-However, if your case has been assigned to the Collections division, you will first need to contact them using the number listed on the official notice that you received from the IRS.
+However, if your case has been assigned to the Collections division, IRS notice means you will first need to contact them using the number listed on the official notice that you received from the IRS.
 If denied after explaining your reasons, you will then notify the Collections manager of your intent to file Form 9423.
 It should be postmarked and mailed within three business days after your discussion with the Collections Manager.

 What to Expect after Filing Form 9423